 - These stores employ more than 13,000 people.

-- The fish and seafood market industry generates about $2 billion in revenue each year.
+- The fish and seafood market industry generate about $2 billion in revenue each year.

 Your Fish Market Needs Sufficient Property Damage Coverage

 It is important that you have the right property insurance in place to protect your fish market from financial losses if property is lost or damaged by a covered event.
 Property insurance types you should discuss with your independent agent include:

 - Building coverage: If you own the building in which your fish market is situated, you will need this insurance to cover damage to the structure of the building.
 Covered events include such things as falling objects, severe weather, fire and vandalism.